decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

 ```

 The request will include an additional series of headers, containing a signed message and a set of metadata to interpret that.
 The signed message consists of all the contents of the request encrypted using the player's ephemeral key.

+The `signedFetch()` differs from the `fetch()` function in that the response is a promise of a full http message, expressed as a `FlatFetchInit` object.
+This includes the properties `text`, `ok`, `status`, `headers`, among others.
+By default, the To access the **body** of the response, parse the `text` property of the response as in the example above.
+If the response body is in json format, you can specify that in the `responseBodyType` and then access that from the `json` property in the response.

 #### Validating a signed request